Debt & Credit Help Credit Score & Repair

 How much does credit repair cost?

 According to the Credit Repair Organizations Act (CROA), a credit repair service may not charge an advance fee for services.
-As it stands, how these companies charge for their services and the amounts they charge vary widely.
+But how credit repair companies charge for their services and the amounts they charge vary widely.

-One popular credit repair company, Credit Saint, has monthly fees ranging from $79.99 per month to $119.99 per month depending on the services provided.
-And that doesn't include its initial working fee.
+To give you an example, one popular credit repair company that we’ve reviewed, Credit Saint, has monthly fees ranging from $79.99 per month to $139.99 per month depending on the services provided plus an initial set up fee that ranges from $99 to $195.

 How to find a legitimate credit repair company